 3. Beware of other humans

-We’ve just mentioned trespassing, and indeed, an ill-intentioned human can be a danger to your horse (especially if he’s not very shy and lets himself be approached easily).
-To prevent intrusions, you can use deterrents such as indications of the voltage of the electric fence, or video surveillance of the meadow (if this is the case).
-At Coho, our fixing kits are supplied with a nameplate.
+We’ve just talked about trespassing, and indeed, an ill-intentioned human can be a danger to your horse (especially if they’re shy and easily approached).
+To prevent intruders, you can use deterrents such as indications of the voltage of the electric fence, or video surveillance of the pasture (if applicable).
+At Coho, our mounting kits are supplied with a nameplate.

-If, unfortunately, deterrents aren’t enough, and an incident does occur, a surveillance camera with memory can help you reconstruct the circumstances of the incident.
-At Coho, different timelapses allow you to see the last few hours in less than a minute several times a day, and these are stored for several weeks.
+If, unfortunately, deterrents aren’t enough, and an incident does occur, a surveillance camera with data storage can help you reconstruct the circumstances of the incident.
+At Coho, different timelapses allow you to see the last few hours elapsed in less than a minute several times a day, and these are stored for several weeks.

 Deterrent signage is a good means of prevention.

-Finally, no matter how well-intentioned a curious youngster may be, staying on the right side of the fence can be dangerous for your horse if he decides to feed him.
-Indeed, due to a lack of knowledge (of horses in general, or of your horse specifically in any case), he could feed him food that is not adapted to his health, or even to his diet, and thus cause serious health problems.
-It is therefore imperative to put up preventive signs to make passers-by aware of the situation.
+Finally, no matter how well-intentioned a curious human may be on the right side of the fence, they can still be dangerous for your horse if they decide to feed him.
+Indeed, due to a lack of knowledge (of horses in general, or of your horse specifically in any case), they could give him feed that is not adapted to their health, or even to theirdiet, and thus cause serious health problems.
+It is therefore imperative to put up preventive signs to raise awareness among passers-by.

 4. Thou shalt eradicate weeds

-In addition to fencing, it’s important to ensure that the meadow is in good condition, free from objects that could injure your horse, as well as toxic plants.
-Naturally, horses generally steer clear of plants that could be harmful to them.
-However, to avoid any risk, it is advisable to ensure that your meadow is free of such plants.
-Here’s a list of the most common plants toxic to horses:
+In addition to fencing, it’s important to ensure that the pasture is in good general condition, free from objects that could injure your horse, as well as poisonous plants.
+Naturally, horses generally steer clear of plants that are harmful to them.
+However, to avoid any risk, it is advisable to ensure that your pasture is free of them.
+Here is a list of the most common plants toxic to horses:

 - Rose laurel (Nerium oleander)